In New Letter, Archbishop Viganò Calls on McCarrick to Publicly Repent

 Archbishop Carlo Maria Viganò has publicly urged Archbishop Theodore McCarrick to publicly repent of his alleged “crimes against minors and abuses against seminarians,” saying “time is running out” and that his “eternal salvation is at stake.”

-Writing to the former archbishop of Washington D.C. on Jan.
+In an open letter to the former archbishop of Washington D.C. written on Jan.
 13, the feast of the Baptism of the Lord, Archbishop Viganò said “no matter what decision the supreme authority of the Church takes in your case, what really matters, and what has saddened those who love you and pray for you, is the fact that throughout these months you haven’t given any sign of repentance.”

 Archbishop Viganò said he was “among those who are praying for your conversion, that you may repent and ask pardon of your victims and the Church,” and added that McCarrick “paradoxically” had this “gift” of repentance to bring healing to the Church.